 - coconut oil – sustaining fat

-- creamy peanut butter (I like this one) or almond butter – fat and flavor
+- drippy peanut butter (I like this one) or almond butter – fat and flavor

-First, if your dates aren’t pitted, you’ll want to soak them in warm water for a few hours to soften them.
-You can even do this the night before.
+First things first: if your dates aren’t pitted, you’ll want to soak them in warm water for a few hours to soften them.
+You can even do this the night before to save time.

-Then, to make these raw carrot bites, you’ll need to shred your carrots.
+Then, shred your carrots.
 I used my boxed grater to do so, which made it nice and quick.